 Public Board Meeting Notice:

 Clatsop Care Health District is governed by a publicly-elected board of directors.
-Board meetings are held on the first Tuesday of each month.
+Board meetings are generally held on the first Tuesday of each month.
 For the time being, board meetings are held virtually via Zoom.
+The December board meeting will be held on December 10th.
 For an update on all board meeting minutes, past and upcoming agendas, please visit the Board Meeting Minutes and Agenda page on our website.

 Clatsop Care Health District would like to provide an update on COVID-19.
 We currently do not have any confirmed or suspected COVID-19 cased among our residents.
 In an effort to protect our vulnerable resident population from becoming ill, we have implemented the following steps:

 1. Restrict and limit visitation to medically essential, per CMS guidelines;

 2. All persons entering the building are being carefully screened for fever, signs or symptoms of illness, recent history of travel, etc.;

 3. Our housekeeping schedules have been expanded with all staff taking part in the sanitizing high traffic areas;

 4. Community activities (except medical appointments) have been suspended;